Warehouse Inventory Management Systems

 For warehouse inventory management, stock tracking focuses on details of the stock item in the block diagram above.

-E-commerce companies using ShipStation to manage the processing of orders from multiple marketplaces like eBay, Amazon, or their own websites.
+eCommerce companies using ShipStation, ShippingEasy, or ShipRush to manage the processing of orders from multiple marketplaces like eBay, Amazon, Walmart, etc., or their own websites.
 Orders come in from the marketplaces, and go out as they are shipped.
 At no place in the ShipStation process, however, is a record kept of stock on hand.
+That's why it can be helpful to use an inventory monitoring system.
 Companies using this type of process can add Finale to the backend warehouse management system to keep track of stock on hand.
 Finale’s ShipStation inventory management integration communicates with ShipStation behind the scenes through a software API to watch the orders as they are marked complete, and to copy the orders into Finale automatically to record the changes to stock levels.

 All these details notwithstanding, it remains the case that many small businesses in wholesale and distribution have needs that are closer to the simplified drawing at the top of this section.
 If your business just keeps track of quantities of product in one or more locations, the task of inventory management software is conceptually straight forward and your inventory management software shouldn’t burden you with details that you don’t care about.
-Learn how warehouse management customers used the barcode scanner in a warehouse management environment.
+Learn more about the purpose of inventory control in a warehouse and how warehouse management customers used the barcode scanner in a warehouse management environment.

 Shipments and pull sheets